-Transport connectivity is a key driver of economic and social wellbeing and incorporates two key areas that need addressing; freight and public transport.
+Transport connectivity is a key driver of economic and social wellbeing.

 Some of the issues for freight transport in the region identified in RAMJO’s plan include:

 RAMJO will achieve: